trade-nexus/tradesharp-ui/README.md

 http://www.rabbitmq.com/install-windows.html

 ### Sample Data ###
-Located in `..\tradehub-ui\Sample Data\`.
+Located in `..\tradesharp-ui\Sample Data\`.
 Follow the instructions in `Read Me.txt` (as it will be updated depending on sample data added) located in the same folder to place the sample data.